 Area Head: Daniel Luedtke

-The printmaking area combines traditional and contemporary printmaking practices in a non-toxic printmaking studio in order to provide a dynamic educational experience for the contemporary printmaking student.
+The printmaking and book arts area combines traditional and contemporary printmaking practices in a non-toxic printmaking studio in order to provide a dynamic educational experience for the contemporary printmaking student.

 The printmaking curriculum focuses on intaglio, relief, screen printing and the book arts.
 The introduction to printmaking class prepares students with a rigorous foundation in the processes of printmaking while the intermediate and advanced classes provide opportunities for hybrid, experimental, collaborative and digital practices.
 All classes and studios maintain a non-toxic contemporary printmaking practice that highlights safety without compromising quality.